-Last week, Flea and I were invited to review a holiday with Al Fresco at Camping Sanguli, a campsite just outside Cambrils on Spain’s Costa Dorada.
+Last week, Flea and I were invited to review Camping Sanguli Resort, a campsite just outside Cambrils on Spain’s Costa Dorada.
+It’s available to book direct or via Al Fresco Holidays in the UK.

 The Costa Dorada is a favourite with British families and it’s easy to see why – there are miles and miles of long sandy beaches and the weather is generally hot and sunny – during our visit, the temperatures averaged a fairly toasty 35 degrees.
 Flight time was just over two hours from Liverpool, and as it’s only a 20 minute drive from Reus airport to Sanguli, it’s the perfect destination if you don’t want the hassle of driving (which I very definitely didn’t).